Harris Yulin: Early life and education

+Harris Yulin was born in Los Angeles on November 5, 1937.
+Abandoned at an orphanage as an infant, he was adopted by dentist Isaac Goldberg and his wife Sylvia when he was four months old, and given the name Harris Bart Goldberg.
+When he began a performing career, he took the stage surname "Yulin" from his adoptive father's extended Russian Jewish family.

+Yulin attended the University of Southern California, but did not graduate.
+He enlisted in the United States Army for a year and then moved to Florence, Italy, where he tried working as a painter, saying in 2000 he was "extremely bad at it."
+In 1962, he was living in Tel Aviv, Israel when his friends encouraged him to try acting and he began appearing in small shows.
+When he returned to the United States, he met acting coach Jeff Corey with connections from his father's dental career and began studying acting.

 Career

+Acting

 Yulin made his New York debut in 1963 in Next Time I'll Sing to You by James Saunders and continued to work frequently in theater throughout his career.
 His Broadway debut came in the 1980s Watch on the Rhine.
 He returned to Broadway multiple times in productions of The Visit, The Diary of Anne Frank, The Price, and Hedda Gabler.
 In 2010, he played Willy Loman in Death of A Salesman at the Gate Theatre in Dublin, Ireland.

-His first film role was his portrayal of Wyatt Earp in Doc (1971) starring Stacy Keach as Doc Holliday.
+His first film role was his portrayal of Wyatt Earp in Doc (1971), starring Stacy Keach as Doc Holliday.
 He appeared in the Brian De Palma film Scarface (1983) as corrupt cop Mel Bernstein.
 In 1989, he played the role of Judge Stephen Wexler in Ghostbusters II.
-He portrayed a corrupt national security adviser in the 1994 Harrison Ford thriller Clear and Present Danger.
+He portrayed a corrupt national security advisor in the 1994 Harrison Ford thriller Clear and Present Danger.
 In 1997, he played the role of George Grierson in Bean.
+He appeared as Leon Friedman, a lawyer of Rubin Carter, in the 1999 film, The Hurricane.
 In 2001, he portrayed Secret Service Agent Sterling in Rush Hour 2.